 Karla puts her heart into everything she does and she is GOOD at everything she does!
 She can slay the pow on a snowboard or a sled (canadian term for snowmobile) and she is a hunting guide!
 Whether Karla is your Tail Guide or giving you a massage be assured you are in good hands and if she’s “shooting” you (with the camera!) be assured she will make you look good!

-Most of Skeena Cat Skiing instagram photos have been taken by Karla.
+Many of Skeena Cat Skiing instagram photos have been taken by Karla.
 Click here to view.

 THE SKEENA STORY